Redth/Maui.VirtualListView/README.md

-# XFSlimListView
+# VirtualListView for Xamarin.Forms
-A slim ListView implementation for Xamarin.Forms that uses Native List controls
+A virtual ListView implementation for Xamarin.Forms that uses Native List controls